dexterpredictors/Sparkify/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here except for the Anaconda distribution of Python.
+There should be Spark installed on the machine where this notebook is tested.
+To run the code also the Anaconda distribution of Python is needed.
 To make sure the code runs with no issues, please use Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>